CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

   }
   ```

-  It did not work as I want but I don't now the reason :/.
+  It did not work as I wanted and I don't know the reason yet :/.
 I realized that I should rotate the object just on y-axis.
-Thus I tried another way to rotate the object without making it player's child object.
+Thus, I tried another way to rotate the object without making it player's child object.
 I calculated angle difference between the object's forward vector and camera's forward vector on y-axis and add this difference to camera's forward vector to get objects new forward vector.
-But that did not work also.
+But that did not work either.

 ## Final version

-  Finally I decided to try making the object player's child object but that also did not work as I wanted.
-Unfortunately I can not explain rotating problem because I did not understand so I deleted rotation part.
+  Finally I decided to try making the object player's child object, but that also did not work as I wanted.
+Unfortunately, I can not explain rotating problem because I did not understand the source of the problem.
+Thus, I deleted rotation part.
 The final version is below.

   ```cs
   public class DraggableObject : MonoBehaviour